 Cubberley Lecture Series Presents: An Evening with Jacqueline Woodson

-Jacqueline Woodson is the 2014 National Book Award Winner for her New York Times bestselling memoir, Brown Girl Dreaming.
+Woodson is the 2014 National Book Award winner for her New York Times bestselling memoir, Brown Girl Dreaming.
 Recipient of the Newbery and Coretta Scott King awards, she was named the Young People’s Poet Laureate in 2015 by The Poetry Foundation.
-She is the author of more than two-dozen books for children, young adults and adults, including The Other Side, Each Kindness, Coming On Home Soon, Another Brooklyn and Miracle’s Boys, which received The Los Angeles Times Book Prize and was adapted into a miniseries directed by Spike Lee.
+She is the author of more than two dozen books for children, young adults and adults, including The Other Side, Each Kindness, Coming On Home Soon, Another Brooklyn and Miracle’s Boys, which received the Los Angeles Times Book Prize and was adapted into a miniseries directed by Spike Lee.
 Woodson was born in Columbus, Ohio but spent her early life in Greenville, S.C.
-Her family moved to Brooklyn, N.Y., when she was seven.
-She still lives there today with her family.
+Her family moved to Brooklyn, N.Y. when she was seven.
+She lives there today with her family.

 - Tuesday, May 23, 2017

 6:00 pm – 7:30 pm

 - Visit this website